-Spring water can come from Hillsburgh, Cataract or Formosa in the Ontario area.
+Spring water is from Formosa in Ontario.
 It is hauled in by stainless steel tanker trucks and is stored in stainless steel tanks.
 From the tanks, it passes through a fine filter to remove any sediment it may contain.
 The water is then ozonated and after that passes through a finer filter before going to the bottling machine for fill.
 Spring water has the minerals you want in it and contains no chlorine or added chemicals.
 Spring water has a full natural mineral taste that you will enjoy.

 Our RO water is a processed water made with city water through a carbon filter to remove chlorine and softened to 1/2 part per million then to RO membrane filters leaving behind 98.6% of the minerals.
 This leaves a 1.4% mineral trace in the water for a Total Dissolved Solids (TDS) of about 20 ppm.
 The water is then ozonated and after that passes through a finer filter before going to the bottling machine for fill.
 RO water is closer to a Distilled than a Spring but contains a small amount of minerals for a better taste.

 Distilled is the purest form of water.
-The city water is put through a carbon filter to remove chlorine, and then it is softened through a softener to less than 1/2 part per million hardness.
+We use our RO water to feed our distiller.
 It then passes to the distiller, boiling the water and capturing the steam and condensing it back into water leaving all minerals behind except the water.
 The distilled water is then ozonated and after that, passes through a fine filter before going to the bottling machine for fill.

-Leaking Bottle or Water Cooler 99% of the time it is the bottle that has a pin hole in it and it appears as though the water cooler is leaking from the bottom.
-In fact, water coolers just don't start leaking unless they are knocked over or mishandled.
-Water coolers work on a vacuum principal, so when you put a bottle on the cooler, it will stop bubbling or gurgling when the water reaches the neck of your bottle inside your cooler reservoir.
+A leaking bottle is often due to a pin hole that is present in the bottle.
+This usually looks as though the water cooler is leaking from the bottom when in fact it is the bottle.
+Water coolers just don't start leaking unless they are knocked over or mishandled.
+Water coolers work on a vacuum principle, so when you put a bottle on the cooler, it will stop bubbling or gurgling when the water reaches the neck of your bottle inside your cooler reservoir.
 If the bottle has a hole in it, it will fill higher than the neck of the bottle inside the cooler.
 It can't be seen and water will run down the back of your cooler and pond on the floor to appear as if your cooler is leaking.

 This is a common problem for people always filling the same jug at a water refill station.
 When you use our returnable jug with a new jug every delivery, it greatly reduces the risk of a pin hole in your bottle.
 Here are steps you can take to see if you have a leaking bottle or a leaking cooler: